qala-io/cryptography-overview/programme/encryption.md

 ```

 We agreed before that if `z` is huge it's not feasible to find `a` this way.
 But... how did we calculate `xᵃ`
 in the first place?
 Wouldn't it take the same algorithm to raise `x` to a power?
-Things are a bit more involved.

 It's true that calculating `z=xᵃ` is impractical, but we can do it smarter.
 E.g. to calculate `x¹²` we could: